NickEagle2400/JS-Counter/README.md

 ## About The Project
 Simple javascript counter

-### Build With
+### Built With
-This project is build with javascript
+This project is built with javascript

 ## Getting Started
 You can see and try the project here [www.nicolasricardi.com](https://www.nicolasricardi.com/project/js-counter)